Inside Rethymnon Cathedral at dusk (Photograph: Patrick Comerford, 2016)

 Censers and religious goods in a shop window in Rethymnon (Photograph: Patrick Comerford, 2016)

 Despite what my reliable sources tell me, the streets and side-streets of Rethymnon were crowded with shopping tourists.
-After dinner in Kyria Maria, a tavern in Moschovitou Street in the side-streets, laneways and alleys between the Rimondi Fountain and the Loggia, we strolled down to the harbour, which is crowded with fish restaurants looking out onto the boats and caiques, with its landmark lighthouse at the end of an harbour pier.
+After dinner in Kyria Maria, a tavern in Moschovitou Street in the side-streets, laneways and alleys between the Rimondi Fountain and the Loggia, I strolled down to the harbour, which is crowded with fish restaurants looking out onto the boats and caiques, with its landmark lighthouse at the end of an harbour pier.

 It was a calm and beautiful Mediterranean summer’s evening.
 But it was hard not to think of refugees trying to cross the same waters to reach other Greek islands, the oh so many people waiting to scramble onto small boats, not knowing the names of any particular island, but hoping to reach safety in Europe, any European country.

-We had missed sunset on the other side of the harbour wall.
-My reliable sources, my usually reliable sources and my sources close to the government tell me it sets every evening and not to worry – even if I miss the bus in Platanes, they can get me the harbour in Rethymnon for another sunset.
+I had missed sunset on the other side of the harbour wall.
+My reliable sources, my usually reliable sources and my sources close to the government tell me it sets every evening and not to worry – even if I miss the bus in Platanes, they can get me to the harbour in Rethymnon for another sunset.

 ● The Voluntary Welfare Clinic Rethymno (Εθελοντικό Ιατρείο Κοινωνικής Αλληλεγγύης Ρεθύμνου) can be contacted at Kastrinogiannaki 12, Rethymnon Old Town 74100, Crete (Καστρινογιαννάκη 12, Παλιά Πόλη, 74100).
 Visit their website here, watch their work on this video, like their Facebook page or contact the clinic directly: ethiatreio@gmail.com